Historical consciousness: Core dimensions

-To this end, German historian Jörn Rüsen identified three types of historical consciousness: traditional (continuity-focused), exemplary (lesson-oriented), and genetic (developmental and contextual).
+To this end, German historian Jörn Rüsen identified four types of historical consciousness: traditional (continuity-focused), exemplary (lesson-oriented), critical (tradition-negating), and genetic (developmental and contextual).
 Interdisciplinary historians Anna Clark and Carla Peck write that "theorizations about the dimensions and potential of historical consciousness—pedagogically, psychologically, and disciplinarily—continue to shape discussion of the term and its applications."

 Development in thought

-Historicism and early theory
+Historicism and hermeneutics

 From the late medieval and early modern periods to the nineteenth century, historical consciousness was reshaped by a gradual secularization of explanation and method.
 Historians increasingly bracketed appeals to providence, concentrating instead on what could be verified through source criticism, context-sensitive interpretation, and methodological rigor.
 Renaissance philology—epitomized by Lorenzo Valla's demonstration of the Donation of Constantine as a forgery—became a touchstone for later historical method and contributed to a more "scientific" outlook on the past.

-By the 19th-century, proponents of historicism emphasized that all human understanding was historically situated.
+By the 19th century, proponents of historicism emphasized that all human understanding was historically situated.
 Thinkers like Wilhelm Dilthey argued that consciousness itself is embedded within a historical context.
 Dilthey's preoccupation with this theme revealed itself by his own admission, as on the occasion of his seventieth birthday he claimed his very life's work had been a study of "the nature and conditions of historical consciousness."